MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/client-disconnects.md

 **Symptom:**

-Customer is getting disconnected form their environment and doesn’t know why.
+The customer is getting disconnected form their environment and doesn’t know why.
+The customer receives one of the following errors.

 -   “We've lost your connection.
 Click Close to continue working.”